brodybits/cordova-windows-popup-test-app/README.md

 - Bootstrap (3.3.6) - included (MIT license)
 - JQuery (2.2.4) - included (MIT license)
-- `cordova-plugin-dialogs` - specified in `config.xml`
+- `cordova-plugin-dialogs-with-windows-popup` from <https://github.com/brodybits/cordova-plugin-dialogs-with-windows-popup-test>- specified in `config.xml`

-NOTE: `cordova-plugin-dialogs` was added using the `--save` flag to ensure that this plugin would be automatically installed.
+NOTE: `cordova-plugin-dialogs-with-windows-popup` was added using the `--save` flag to ensure that this plugin would be automatically installed.
 It is recommended to use the `--save` flags to add any other plugins rather than adding such plugins to git.

 ## To add another plugin